 Of course, as we explained in part 1, you’ll want your new small bathroom or cloakroom to be sympathetic to the original features of the building, whilst looking contemporary and stylish.
 That’s where Refined Rustic really comes into its own.

 We utilised the often under-used space beneath the staircase to great effect when planning this cloakroom.
 Instead of having to add a false wall, we’ve simply attached two hinged doors that fit the space.
 Of course, you would probably leave one closed and use one for entry, but that’s entirely up to you.

 Headroom is one of the key things to consider when adding a new cloakroom to an understairs area.
 You need to ensure clearance is comfortable for all users—you don’t want to end up with people stooping or brushing their head on the ceiling when they sit down!

 Adding new plumbing anywhere can be costly, so why not consider Saniflo products for this type of job.
 You’ll find a range of macerators available, which reduces waste to liquid form, so it can be discharged by small bore pipe to your main soil stack.

 In a small bathroom, you will ultimately have to choose between a bath or shower enclosure.
 Of course, you can choose both if you add a shower bath, however, in this instance, we’ve gone all out for luxury by selecting a freestanding bath.

-Much like in the cloakroom, we’ve opted for a washstand with a wood finish that really fits with the overall theme.
-Plus, with a contemporary style toilet and bath, the look is fresh and appealing.
+Much like in the cloakroom, we’ve opted for a classic white wood vanity unit that really fits with the overall theme.
+Plus, with a traditional toilet and bath, the look is warm and welcoming.